 Hi, welcome to my personal webpage!
 I'm a Ph.D. candidate and NASA fellow at New Mexico State University interested in planetary science, observational astronomy, instrumentation, and mission planning.
-I'm currently working on a project focused on making optical observations with an acousto-optic tunable filter and conducting radiative transfer modeling in support of the Juno mission.
+I'm currently working on making optical observations with an acousto-optic tunable filter and conducting radiative transfer modeling in support of the Juno mission.

 I got my B.A. in Physics/Astronomy from Whitman College in Walla Walla, WA in May 2015, under the mentorship of Andrea Dobson and Nathaniel Paust.
 While there I did a smattering of small projects, mostly concerning photometry, observational astronomy, and image processing.
 I completed an REU at Maria Mitchell Observatory on Nantucket Island, MA over the summer of 2014 where I worked with Peter Stetson on observing and identifying variable stars in open clusters.

-At NMSU, I’m working with Nancy Chanover on ground-based optical observations in support of the spacecraft Juno’s microwave and IR measurements of Jupiter’s atmosphere.
+At NMSU, I’m working with Nancy Chanover on ground-based optical observations and radiative transfer modeling in support of Juno’s microwave and IR measurements of Jupiter’s atmosphere.
 We want to know just how the deep atmosphere (which can be detected in the microwave and IR) affects the dynamics of the topmost cloud deck, which we can measure at a wide range of visible wavelengths at APO with our NMSU Acousto-optic Imaging Camera (NAIC).
 NAIC contains an acousto-optic tunable filter, which is basically a special kind of crystal you can “tune” to let specific wavelengths through by applying a standing sound wave to it, making it useful for taking detailed spectral and spatially-resolved data.
-We're currently using that data to model Jupiter's uppermost cloud deck and ellucidate its structure during the Juno era.
+We're currently using that data to model Jupiter's uppermost cloud deck and ellucidate its color and structure during the Juno era.

 In 2018, I was awarded the NASA Minority University Research Experience Program (MUREP) Fellowship, which allows me to continue my work with JPL’s Glenn Orton as my external NASA advisor.